-Cloves returns with dark new single 'Dead' | NME
+CLOVES returns with dark new single 'Dead' | NME

 The cinematic sci-fi video, directed by Daniel Carberry and Carly Cussen, represents “the isolation, exhaustion and repetition that anxiety creates”.

-“Anxiety can feel like an over-functioning game in your mind,” said Cloves.
+“Anxiety can feel like an over-functioning game in your mind,” said CLOVES.
 “This video travels through the game ‘levels’ and barriers that your mind creates, only to end up right back where you started.
 Each level is curated around a visual cue as to what that internal monologue looks like.
 The visual concept for this album is all based in the same ‘world’; a place where everything is manipulated.

 “In the same way your head can lie to you, so does this world.
 It’s trees are made of plastic and it’s synthetic to the touch.
 Zip code: My mind.”

-More news of Cloves’ second album, which also features production work from Hudson Mohawke (Kanye West, Pusha T, Anohni etc) and Jake Portrait of Unknown Mortal Orchestra, is expected in the coming months.
+More news of CLOVES’ second album, which also features production work from Hudson Mohawke (Kanye West, Pusha T, Anohni etc) and Jake Portrait of Unknown Mortal Orchestra, is expected in the coming months.